Stream (abstract data type)

 Generating and computing with streams requires lazy evaluation, either implicitly in a lazily evaluated language or by creating and forcing thunks in an eager language.
 In total languages they must be defined as codata and can be iterated over using (guarded) corecursion.

+Java provides the Stream interface under the java.util.stream namespace.

+JavaScript provides the ReadableStream, WritableStream and TransformStream interfaces.

+Python have the StreamReader and StreamWriter classes in the asyncio module.